 The fire of life is the grace of God to reveal our darkness.
 The opportunity to kill the foxes (Song of Solomon 2:15) in the field only shows itself if we confront what is hidden.
 We will never tackle something that we don’t know about.
-Those things only come to light under under pressure.
+Those things only come to light under pressure.
 It’s then we show who we really are.

-We must go through many flames to be able to carry the calling on our life.
+We must fight through many flames to be able to carry the calling on our life.
 How we deal with our circumstances will define our future.
 God wants us to reach our highest potential and fulfill the purpose we were created for.
 But he has to be able to trust us with the gospel in the heat of battle.

-This is why we have the Psalm.
+This is why we have the Psalms.
 We read cries from the heart by the some of the mightiest men of God who ever walked this earth struggling with the same questions we ask ourselves in dark times.
 Where are you, God?
 Why is all this stuff happening to me?

 I asked God for strength, that I might achieve.

 I was made weak, that I might learn humbly to obey.

 I asked for health, that I might do greater things.

 I was given infirmity, that I might do better things.

 I asked for riches, that I might be happy.